MyPureCloud/developer-center-blog/source/2020-10-09-genesys-cloud-developer-engagement-intro/index.html.md

 ## Developer Content

 **Content is king**.
 We have a lot of really good content on our [Genesys Cloud developer center](https://developer.mypurecloud.com) site, but we can make it even better.
 Starting now and throughout 2021, we are focused on building `Developer Starting Guides` that will comprehensively cover key development topics within Genesys Cloud.
 These `Developer Starting Guides` will demonstrate in depth how to use the Genesys Cloud APIs to carry out tasks in such areas as:  User Provisioning, Analytics, Integration and Conversations.
-These guides will not be the tightly focused tutorials we currently have, but will instead be, much broader in their purview, showing developers how to leverage our APIs to "connect" the dots across all of our services.
+These guides will not be the tightly focused tutorials we currently have, but will instead be much broader in their purview, showing developers how to leverage our APIs to "connect" the dots across all of our services.

 Our first `Developer Starting Guide` will cover user provisioning and will be available in the next month.